 Better Retention Rates

-In fact, 69 percent of employees would be more loyal to their company if it offered a wide range of employee benefits.
-And increased loyalty means a better chance of retaining your workforce.
+According to a 2022 MetLife Report, when companies take care of their employees’ well-being, employees are 51 percent more likely to say they intend to stay with their company after 12 months.
+And increased loyalty means a better chance of retaining your workforce long-term.
 Being happy within a role is also another way to retain employees and your employee benefits can help with that.
-Survey data shows 72 percent of employees would be more satisfied with their job if more benefits were offered by their company.
+The same report shows employees are 74 percent more likely to be satisfied with their jobs when their companies address their well-being.

 Attract More Talent